Skip to content

 What this wins on:

-- You don’t have to learn a new tool
+• You do not have to learn a new tool

 What this loses on:

-- Trust has been damaged; you’re betting the next pricing change won’t hurt as much
+• Trust has been damaged; you are betting the next pricing change will not hurt as much

 Reach for this if: your team is committed to Cursor and switching costs are high.